Anti-Bribery for Sales · Module 1 of 2

 Take the 5-question knowledge check to record your completion.

 Take the Module Quiz →A $2.8M bid.
-The prospect's procurement lead has just hinted at a "gesture."
-Your bid manager wants to send Super Bowl tickets to keep things warm.
+Procurement has hinted at a "gesture."
+Your bid manager wants to send Super Bowl tickets.
 You're running point.